kushaldas/lym/docs/startingcommands.rst

 Renaming or moving a file
 --------------------------

 *mv* command is used to rename or move a file or directory.
+In the following example, the file *hello.txt* is renamed into *nothello.txt*

 ::

     $ mv hello.txt nothello.txt
-    $ ls -l nothello.txt
+    $ ls -l
     -rw-rw-r--.
 1 fedora fedora 75 Jun 25 04:33 nothello.txt

 tree command